Polaris is able to provide journalists with expert information on human trafficking. Below are the names and biographies of our spokespeople.

 In addition to overseeing all of Polaris’s day to day programmatic and operational areas, Mr. Myles is currently focusing his efforts on Polaris’s future strategy for the next decade, entitled Vision 2020, which includes building an alliance of all anti-trafficking hotlines around the world, launching a global coordination center and response network, and crafting an innovative research and data initiative designed to identify strategic intervention points that will target the vulnerabilities in human trafficking networks and syndicates.

 Mr. Myles started his anti-trafficking work in 2002, spending his early years mapping out all the actors in the anti-trafficking field in the U.S., conducting outreach and providing direct services to survivors, understanding the patterns of criminal trafficking networks through field research, and helping to build the Washington, DC Human Trafficking Task Force from 2004 to 2007.

 Mr. Myles holds degrees in Psychology and Political Science from Stanford University.

-At Polaris Project, Ms. Jakiel leads the programmatic teams, sets strategy, and supports the organization’s commitment to innovation and impact.
-Beginning in 2012 – Ms. Jakiel led Polaris Project’s international programmatic expansion efforts focused on targeted capacity building efforts and the launch of the Global Human Trafficking Hotline Network.
+At Polaris, Ms. Jakiel leads the programmatic teams, sets strategy, and supports the organization’s commitment to innovation and impact.
+Beginning in 2012 – Ms. Jakiel led Polaris’s international programmatic expansion efforts focused on targeted capacity building efforts and the launch of the Global Human Trafficking Hotline Network.